zpix1/windisplay/README.md

 ## WinDisplay

-Like BetterDisplay, but for windows.
+Like BetterDisplay, but for Windows.

 - Change resolution and refresh rate of your monitors from your system tray.